 Although there are sometimes exceptions when coming to live in Germany, you will need to go through a specific process in the following order.
 Please note that each step requires documentation from the previous office:

 a) Residence Registration: During your first week in Germany, you will have to register at the local residence registration office (Einwohnermeldeamt).
+In Dresden we have a special Welcome Center for international scientist.
 General information:

-If you need any help, you can ask one of your colleagues to accompany you to this office.
-The Human Resource will assist you in filling out the necessary forms.
+If you need any help, you can ask the International Office, one of your colleagues to accompany you to this office.
+We will assist you in filling out the necessary forms.

 b) Residence Permit: Everyone (including EU citizens) staying in Germany for more than 3 months must officially obtain a residence permit.
-After you have completed your residence registration, you will need to apply for your residence permit at the local immigration office (Ausländeramt).
+After you have completed your residence registration, you will need to apply for your residence permit at the local immigration office (Ausländeramt) or respective at the Welcome Center.
 General information:

 c) Work Permit: Once you have your residence permit, you can apply for a work permit at your local labor office (Arbeitsamt).
 EU citizens do not need a work permit.
 Before going to the local immigration office, please find out if there have been any changes in the process and/or requirements.
 Our staff will help you in this matter.
 Requirements change frequently and, therefore, you should try to get as much information as possible.
 The Human Resource Department will assist you in filling out the necessary forms.

 During your first few weeks here, we can arrange for accommodation in our guest house (or if you want to, also for a longer period).
 The guest house has furnished rooms and includes a shared kitchen and bathroom as well as a cleaning service.
 The rental fee depends on your salary.
 If you would like to take advantage of this offer, please let us know in advance.
 If you decide to rent an apartment in Dresden, our staff would be happy to assist you in any way.
 If you sign a rental agreement for a residential property, take note of the cancellation period!